akshaydeo/blog/_posts/2017-09-05-Golang-return-errors-with-context.markdown

 So there is one better way to just return the error (without logging it) and keeping the context:

-Consider following supporting method for creating errors
+Consider following supporting method for creating error objects

-> Consider our package errors/err.go

 {% highlight golang %}
 func New(args ...interface{}) error {